 How do I know if my NSCLC has a biomarker?

-Your doctor will do biomarker testing to check for biomarkers.
+Your doctor will do biomarker testing (also called comprehensive genomic profiling or molecular testing) to check for biomarkers.
 There are two types of biomarker testing: tissue biopsy and liquid biopsy.

-During a tissue biopsy, doctors will use a sharp tool to get a sample of tissue from your lung cancer.
-During a liquid biopsy, doctors will take a sample of blood to look for cancer cells from your lung cancer tumor circulating in your blood.
-Currently, tissue biopsies are the standard of care if you have enough tissue, but liquid biopsies are showing potential to be as accurate as tissue biopsies in the future.
+During a tissue biopsy, doctors will take a tissue sample from your lung cancer to test for biomarkers.
+During a liquid biopsy, doctors will take a blood sample to look for cancer cell DNA circulating in your blood.
+Currently, tissue biopsies are the standard of care if you have enough tissue, but liquid biopsies are an important tool that can provide valuable information in some cases.
+Researchers are working to improve liquid biopsies so that they can become as accurate as tissue biopsies in the future.

 Learn more about biomarker testing and types of biopsies.